 - Domain Name

 Why you need it: The URL (a.k.a. domain name), is what people type in their browser to get to your website.
 Without one, the only way to visit your site would be to type in its IP address.
+Your URL will also feature in any custom email addresses you use for your business.
 What it’ll cost: Usually between $10 and $20.
 For a customized domain extension (such as .restaurant, .online, etc.), you can expect to pay premium rates as high as $200 and $300 per year, depending on your choice.
 How often you’ll pay for it: Annually, unless you prepay for multiple years in advance.

 Why you need it: SSL (secure socket layer) certificates encrypt sensitive data like credit card numbers and personal information.
 An SSL certificate is a must if you run an ecommerce website as it secures and protects your customers sensitive data and personal information from being intercepted.
 What it’ll cost: SSL certificates are issued by certification authorities (CA’s) and range from $10 a month to as high as $1000 a month.
 How often you’ll pay for it: Annually, unless you prepay for multiple years in advance.